Day Nine: Lo Que La Restauración Hace Posible

 And today, the harvest.
 La cosecha de ese descanso.
 Clear thinking.
 Sustained energy.
 Natural rhythms.

 Tomorrow night will bring its own data.
-Sleep through or wake—either contributes to understanding.
+Sleep through or wake, either contributes to understanding.
 The nervous system is learning what safety feels like.
 El sistema nervioso está aprendiendo cómo se siente la seguridad.
-Learning to recognize it.
+Learning to recognise it.
 Trust it.
-That learning does not happen in straight lines.
+That learning moves in spirals, circling back.
 Some nights, complete rest, some partial waking.
 Both teaching the system about regulation, about what supports healing, about the gradual recalibration from threat to safety.

 What Direction?